PreSales & Sales Career Coaching

 There are different types of tech sales jobs, each with unique responsibilities and career paths.
 Let's break them down into three main categories:

-Both the Account Executive (AE) and the Inside Sales Representative (ISR) play a crucial role in the selling process.
-They must understand different sales strategies to successfully close the deal.
+Both the Account Executive (AE) and the Inside Sales Representative (ISR) play a key role in the selling process.
+They should understand different sales strategies to successfully close the deal.

 Post-Sales Titles

-Post-sales roles focus on ensuring customer satisfaction and retention after the sale is made.
+Post-sales roles focus on meeting customer satisfaction and retention after the sale is made.
 They provide support and help clients get the most out of their products or services.

 A popular post-sales job title is Account Manager (AM).
 This tech sales position maintains and grows relationships with existing clients.